ANG3L0/notes-bloggo/docs/index.md

 ## Compatability

-Doesn't work on Firefox.
+This site doesn't work on Firefox for videos.
 Use a real browser like Chrome, Safari, or even Edge.

 ## FAQ